w3c/wai-components/index.md

 {% assign example_url = "/standards/components/examples/#cycle" | prepend: site.github.url %}
 ![illustration of implementation cycle, detailed description at {{ example_url }}]({{ "/content-images/wai-components/cycle.png" | prepend: site.github.url }}){:longdesc="{{example_url}}"}

--   When **Web browsers, media players, assistive technologies, and other user agents** support an accessibility feature, users are more likely to demand it and developers are more likely to implement it in their **content**.
+-   When **web browsers, media players, assistive technologies, and other user agents** support an accessibility feature, users are more likely to demand it and developers are more likely to implement it in their **content**.